 “Please cc me and my direct reports on these interviews.”

 TIP #6 – Sales people LOVE win-loss presentations!
 They are keenly attentive to the stories of how we win or lose.

-So my next step was to institutionalize the program within the Sales organization.
-After completing the 5 interviews, I announced the program to our sales team in a 40 minute presentation that shared the results.
+So my next step was to institutionalize the win-loss analysis program within the Sales organization.
+After completing the 5 interviews, I introduced the program to our sales team in a 40 minute presentation that shared the results.

 “Here is how we won at ABC – here is how we beat the competition”.